facultyai/dash-bootstrap-components/docs/components_page/components/layout.md

 ## Row without 'gutters'

 By default, horizontal spacing is added between the columns.
-Use `no_gutters=True` to disable this.
+Use Bootstrap's [gutter modifier classes](https://getbootstrap.com/docs/5.1/layout/gutters/) to adjust this.

 {{example:components/layout/no_gutters.py:row}}